CI-TRACS/FAIR_Data_Management-Security_and_Ethics/_episodes/05-Findable.md

 -- 30% cannot see a benefit from a DOI

 ## Choosing the right repository
+Some things to check:

-Ask your colleagues & collaborators
+- Ask your colleagues & collaborators
-Look for institutional repository at your own institution

-determining the right repo for your research data are kept safe in a secure environment data are regularly backed up and preserved (long-term) for future use data can be easily discovered by search engines and included in online catalogues intellectual property rights and licencing of data are managed access to data can be administered and usage monitored the visibility of data can be enhanced enables more use and citation citation of data increases researchers scientific reputation Decision for or against a specific repository depends on various criteria, e.g.
+- determining the right repo for your research
+- That data are kept safe in a secure environment and data are regularly backed up and preserved (long-term) for future use
+- Data can be easily discovered by search engines and included in online catalogues
+- Intellectual property rights and licencing of data are managed
+- Access to data can be administered and usage monitored
+- That visibility of data can be enhanced to enable more use and citation

+The decision for or against a specific repository depends on various criteria, e.g.
-Data quality
+- Data quality
-Discipline
+- Discipline
-Institutional requirements
+- Institutional requirements
-Reputation (researcher and/or repository)
+- Reputation (researcher and/or repository)
-Visibility of research
+- Visibility of research
-Legal terms and conditions
+- Legal terms and conditions
-Data value (FAIR Principles)
+- Data value (FAIR Principles)
-Exit strategy (tested?)
-Certificate (based only on documents?)

 Some recommendations:
 → look for the usage of PIDs